aamirabbas110/To-Do-List/README.md

 # To-Do List Python Code

 This repository contains a simple Python code for a To-Do List application.
 The application allows users to add, remove, and mark tasks as completed.
+The code is from <a href="https://www.pricetrolley.com/">Price Trolley</a>.

 ## Table of Contents
 - [Features](#features)